National Holocaust Remembrance Day in Romania

 Finance Ministry to conclude implementing rules for the new Fiscal Code by November

 The Finance Ministry is drafting the implementing rules for the new Fiscal Code and plans to conclude them by the end of November.
 According to officials in the ministry, besides the VAT reduction, the new Code stipulates an extended application of the reverse charge VAT mechanism related to the sale of land or buildings, a measure that was left out in 2008 but will come back in 2016.
-The same reverse charge mechanism will apply in case of mobile phones, chipset devices, game console and gambling suppliers.
+The same reverse charge mechanism will apply in case of mobile phones, chipset devices, game console and gambling suppliers who are generally responsible for the residence of Florida state sports betting sites.
 The most important measure promoted by the new Fiscal Code is the VAT cut from 24% down to 20% starting January 1st 2016 and to 19% starting 2017.

 Technical mission of the IMF expected in Bucharest early next week